 Student Enrollment System ERD [PDF]

-The ER diagram for student enrollment system PDF provides the information explaining the concepts of the project database.
+The ER diagram for the student enrollment system The PDF provides information explaining the concepts of the project database.
 You may apply this information to your capstone project.
-You can also use it directly or modify its content depending on your project’s requirements.
+You can also use it as is or change its content to fit the needs of your project.

 How to create ER Diagram

-Entity Relationship Diagram – shows the structure of data types in a project.
+The Entity Relationship Diagram shows the structure of data types in a project.
 It uses symbols to clarify its parts and relationships.
-Their symbols and applications must be familiarized before you build the ER Diagram.
+Their symbols and applications must be familiar before you build the ER Diagram.

 ER Diagram Symbols: